Eastern Oregon Trail Alliance

 • April (TBD - weather dependant) Pump Track: Keep an eye on Facebook and Instagram for our upcoming pump track and 7th Street trail day

-• June 2-4 Magone Trail Network: Join us for a weekend of trail work and trail riding.
-We have the Magone Group Site reserved Friday-Sunday
+• June 6-7 Magone Trail Network: Join us for a weekend of trail work and trail riding.
+We will be camping Saturday night at at Magone Lake Campground.